google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_proxy.md

 ---
 ## kf proxy

-Creates a proxy to an app on a local port
+Create a proxy to an app on a local port

 ### Synopsis

 This command creates a local proxy to a remote gateway modifying the request headers to make requests route to your app.

  You can manually specify the gateway or have it autodetected based on your cluster.

 ```
 kf proxy APP_NAME [flags]